 Estimated hold harmless grant payments are made to CPE hospitals during the service year based on historical data trended forward to the current year.
-For example, the hold harmless payments for SFY 2009 are based on SFY 2007 hospital claims data trended forward to SFY 2009 using consumer price indexes and state forecast information.
+For example, the hold harmless payments for SFY 2010 are based on SFY 2008 hospital claims data trended forward to SFY 2010 using consumer price indexes and state forecast information.
 The payments are paid monthly throughout the state fiscal year and are subject to change as additional data become available.
 The intent is to pay the hospitals only what they need to be held harmless.
 Some hospitals do not need grants at all.
-Prior to SFY 2009, hospitals were paid a lump sum estimate at the beginning of the state fiscal year.